Big Brother & the Holding Company (album)

-Big Brother & the Holding Company is the debut album of Big Brother and the Holding Company, with Janis Joplin, their main singer.
-Recorded during three days in December 1966 for Mainstream Records, it was released in the summer of 1967, shortly after the band's major success at the Monterey Pop Festival.
-Columbia took over the band's contract and re-released the album, adding two extra tracks, and putting Joplin's name on the cover.
+Big Brother & the Holding Company is the debut studio album by American rock band Big Brother and the Holding Company, with Janis Joplin, their lead singer.
+Recorded during three days in December 1966 for Mainstream Records, it was released on August 23, 1967, shortly after the band's major success at the Monterey Pop Festival.
+Columbia Records took over the band's contract and re-released the album, adding two extra tracks, and putting Joplin's name on the cover.
 Several tracks on the album were released as singles, the most successful being "Down on Me" on its second release, in 1968.

 Recording

 The band signed to Bob Shad's local record label Mainstream Records while stranded in Chicago after a promoter ran out of money when their concerts did not attract the expected attendance.
 Initial recordings took place in Chicago in September 1966, but these were not satisfactory, and the band returned to San Francisco.
-The band recorded the tracks "Blindman" and "All Is Loneliness" in Los Angeles, and these were released by Mainstream as a single, which did not sell well.
-After playing at a "happening" at Stanford in early December 1966, the band traveled to Los Angeles to record 10 tracks between 12 and 14 December 1966, produced by Bob Shad.
+The band recorded the tracks "Blindman" and "All Is Loneliness" in Los Angeles, and these were released by Mainstream as a single that October, which did not sell well.
+After playing at a "happening" at Stanford in early December 1966, the band again traveled to Los Angeles to record 10 tracks between 12 and 14 December 1966, produced by Bob Shad.

+The band were dissatisfied in the album's sound, with the guitars sounding very clean instead of the raw acid-rock distortion the group would use on stage, and none of the improvisational jamming that was characteristic of the Haight scene.
+As Sam Andrew later noted, "We were quite disappointed at the time that we could not make the engineer understand what we wanted.
+He was afraid of the needle going into the red and that is where we wanted the needle to be all the time."
+Songs like "All Is Loneliness" and "Light Is Faster Than Sound" which were under 3 minutes on the album were often stretched to 10 or more minutes in live performance.
+Nonetheless, the band were pleased with Janis's double tracked vocals.